Why Office 365 Users Are Moving Away from Relying on Default Email Protection Alone

 With Office 365’s immense user base, threat actors are deeply invested in compromising its security, and are designing their attacks specifically to evade EOP’s security defenses.
 Due to the inherent uniformity of Office 365’s architecture, malicious actors are able to open any account and test their methods until they are able to bypass default filters.
 These methods can then be reused in attacks targeting thousands of different accounts.

 Security vulnerabilities are another persistent threat to Office 365 users.
 In an effort to rapidly identify security bugs in Office 365, Microsoft has launched a public bug bounty program for the platform.
 While this initiative builds some degree of security into Office 365, it has also confirmed the serious ongoing risks that Office 365 users face online.
 On a journey towards discovering 365 valid bugs in Office 365, Hyundai AutoEver Europe security engineer Ashar Javed has identified hundreds of vulnerabilities ranging from low severity to critical - with the majority rated by Microsoft as high severity flaws.
-Recently, a severe flaw in Microsoft EOP referred to as “Zerologon” has been actively exploited, allowing malicious actors to easily compromise computers on their same Local Area Network (LAN), install additional malware and steal sensitive data - without stealing credentials beforehand.

 Fortify Office 365 Email with Critical Additional Layers of Proactive Security

-In order to make Office 365 safe for business, organizations must implement layered supplementary security defenses that prevent both known and emerging attacks, as opposed to responding to them after-the-fact - once damage is already done.
+In order to make Office 365 safe for business, organizations must implement layered supplementary security defenses that prevent both known and emerging attacks, as opposed to responding to them after-the-fact - once damage has already been done.
 An effective supplementary cloud email security solution should leverage advanced intelligence provided by the vibrant, global open-source community, enabling it to constantly learn from previously unknown threats that challenge it and update its protection in real-time to prevent future exposure to these exploits.

 In addition to ensuring that you have fortified Office 365 email with layered supplementary cloud email defenses, other tips for safeguarding your data and remaining secure and productive in Office 365 include: